-The extra water you drink can help your kidneys remove built-up waste but lemon has not much to do with that.
+The extra water you drink can help your kidneys remove built-up waste but lemon should not have to do much with that.

 Most of the benefits of lemon water will be because of drinking more water.
-Increasing your fluid intake with healthy drinks can have multiple benefits on your weight loss.
+Increasing your fluid intake with healthy drinks can have multiple benefits on your weight loss results.

 Can reduce hunger

 Drinking water can help you lose weight by reducing your appetite.
-This will make you eat less other foods with calories.
+This will make you eat small portions of other foods with calories.

-In one study people who consumed water before breakfast consumed about 13% less calories (4).
+In one study people who consumed water before breakfast consumed about 13% fewer calories (4).

 Another similar study found the same but only for middle-aged individuals.
 The effect for healthy non-obese younger people was not statistically significant (5).

 The effect of water on appetite is not that surprising.
 Your stomach communicates with your brain.
-When it’s full it send satiety signals.
+When it’s full it sends satiety signals.

 By filling up your stomach with water you can reduce your appetite.
-So, you basically have a more comfortable weight loss life or you automatically consume less calories.
+So, you basically have a more comfortable weight loss life or you automatically consume fewer calories.

 Hunger and cravings are a big reason why people fail to stick to their weight loss journey so avoiding them can be very helpful.